FAST FACTS: Post-master's Doctor of Nursing Practice

 As heathcare costs continue to increase, DNPs and other advanced practice nurses are taking the place of other medical professionals.
 The Bureau of Labor Statistics estimates that all types of advanced practice nurses will be in high demand, particularly in rural and inner city areas.

-By 2015, the DNP will be the entry-level degree for advanced practice nurses.
+In the near future, a DNP will be the entry-level degree for advanced practice nurses.
 By completing your DNP degree now, you'll be prepared and credentialed for where nursing is headed.

-In addition, advanced practice registered nurses (APRNs) at St. Scholastica, like others across the country, are working to eliminate the barriers to autonomous practice, something called for in the Institute of Medicine's Future of Nursing report.
+In addition, advanced practice registered nurses (APRNs) at St. Scholastica, like others across the country, have worked to eliminate the barriers to autonomous practice, something called for in the Institute of Medicine's Future of Nursing report.